GSA/open-gsa-redesign/_apidocs/acquisition-subaward-reporting-public-api.md

 You can view the full details of this API in the OpenAPI Specification file available here:
 <a href="v1/ffata-search-openapi.yml" download="ffata-search-openapi">OpenAPI File</a>

-You can view the full details of this API in the OpenAPI Specification file available here:
-<a href="v1/get-opportunities-v2.yml" download="get-opportunities-v2">OpenAPI File</a>

 <details>
 <summary>Acquisition Subaward Outbound v1</summary>